top of page

 • Live Webinar

-Estheticians treat with either probes (aka wands) designed for cotton q-tip insertion which gently glide across the face, or conductive silver infused woven gloves known as Silver Sculpting Facial Gloves.
-Microcurrent treatment is sub-sensory, and so relaxing that clients commonly fall asleep.
+Estheticians treat with either probes (aka wands) designed for cotton q-tip insertion which gently glide across the face, or conductive silver or carbon facial gloves.

 Skincare professionals often ask about device accessories, and if they should treat with probes or conductive gloves.
 Conductive gloves were first designed with conductive carbon fabric.
 Manufacturers now offer “silver infused woven gloves which incorporate antimicrobial technology to help resistance to microorganisms.”